 The Two-Step “Respond and Return” Approach to Small Talk

-1. First, respond to the other person’s questions question with a brief-high-level response, such as:
+1. First, respond to your bosses’s question about your weekend with a brief, high-level comment, such as:

 It was great!
 Nice and quiet.